-- The Governor with specific responsibility for overseeing the provision of learning support within the School is Iona Gunner - The Headmaster, Mr Chris Carlier, is responsible for overseeing the provision of learning support for those children identified with learning difficulties/SEND. - The Head of Learning Support, Mrs Victoria Woods, reports to the Assistant Head (Curriculum), Mr James Streatfeild. - The Head of EAL, Mrs Agnès Twyford, reports to the Head of Learning Support. - The School Nurse has responsibility for pupils with diagnosed medical conditions. - The Assistant Head (Pastoral), Mr Gilbert Watson, has responsibility for pupils with social, emotional, mental health or pastoral difficulties.
+- The Governor with specific responsibility for overseeing the provision of learning support within the School is Rev. Margot Spencer - The Headmaster, Mr Chris Carlier, is responsible for overseeing the provision of learning support for those children identified with learning/SEND difficulties. - The Head of Learning Support, Mrs Victoria Woods, reports to the Assistant Head (Curriculum). - The Head of EAL, Mrs Agnès Twyford, reports to the Head of Learning Support. - The School Nurse has responsibility for pupils with medical problems. - The Assistant Head (Pastoral), has responsibility for pupils with behavioural/pastoral difficulties.